potatodudedude/tp/docs/UserGuide.md

 Format: `edit INDEX {n/NAME t/TELEGRAM_HANDLE e/EMAIL m/MODULE-TUTORIAL_GROUP... tag/TAG...}`

-* Edits the tutee at the specified `INDEX`.
-The index refers to the index number shown in the currently displayed tutee list.
-The index **must be a positive integer** 1, 2, 3, ...
+* Edits the tutee at the specified `INDEX` of the currently displayed list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing module-tutorial groups or tags, the existing module-tutorial groups or tags of the tutee will be overwritten.

 Example:
-*  `edit 1 t/@johndoey e/johndoe@example.com` Edits the telegram handle and email address of the 1st tutee to be `@johndoey` and `johndoe@example.com` respectively.
+*  `edit 1 t/@johndoey e/johnd@example.com` Edits the telegram handle and email address of the 1st tutee to be `@johndoey` and `johnd@example.com` respectively.

 This confirmation message will appear: